Fisheries Management Plans

 Black Seabream FMP

-The black seabream FMP is currently being developed by the Marine Management Organisation and is set to be published in 2025.
-The plan will cover ICES areas 4b, 4c, 7a, 7d, 7e, 7f, 7g, 7h and 7j (English waters).
+The Black Seabream Fisheries Management Plan (FMP) is currently being developed by the Marine Management Organisation (MMO) and is scheduled for publication in 2025 .
+The plan will cover English waters within ICES areas 4b, 4c, 7a, 7d, 7e, 7f, 7g, 7h, and 7j .

-The MMO will work with stakeholders from commercial and recreational fishing sectors, environmental organisations and other key marine bodies to understand their views.
-Development of a plan specifically for Black Seabream was highlighted by the fishing industry and other key marine stakeholders as a necessary move because of impacts due to potential overexploitation of the species.
+The MMO is working closely with stakeholders from commercial and recreational fishing sectors , environmental organisations , and other key marine bodies to gather feedback and insights.
+The need for a dedicated Black Seabream FMP was highlighted by the fishing industry and other stakeholders due to concerns about potential overexploitation of the species.

-To give your views or register for future engagement events for the black seabream FMP, contact the FMP team through the email: fmp@marinemanagement.org.uk.
+To share your views or register for future engagement events related to the Black Seabream FMP , please contact the FMP team via email at fmp@marinemanagement.org.uk .

 Wrasses Complex FMP

-The wrasses complex FMP is currently being developed by the Marine Management Organisation and is set to be published in 2025.
-The plan will cover ICES areas 4b, 4c, 7a, 7d, 7e, 7f, 7g, 7h and 7j (English waters).
-The plan will include the following species:
+The Wrasse Complex Fisheries Management Plan (FMP) is currently being developed by the Marine Management Organisation (MMO) and is scheduled for publication in 2025 .
+This plan will cover English waters within ICES areas 4b, 4c, 7a, 7d, 7e, 7f, 7g, 7h, and 7j .
+The following species will be included:

-The MMO will work with stakeholders from commercial and recreational fishing sectors, environmental organisations and other key marine bodies to understand their views, particularly on which species should be a priority, potential management changes and sustainability.
+The MMO is engaging with stakeholders from commercial and recreational fishing sectors , environmental organisations , and other key marine bodies to gather input on several important aspects, including priority species , potential management changes , and sustainability .

-Development of a plan specifically for Wrasse was highlighted by the fishing industry and other key marine stakeholders as a necessary move because of concern relating to potential ecosystem impacts.
+The need for a dedicated Wrasse FMP was highlighted by the fishing industry and other marine stakeholders due to concerns about potential ecosystem impacts .

-To give your views or register for future engagement events for the black seabream FMP, contact the FMP team through the email: fmp@marinemanagement.org.uk.
+To share your views or register for future engagement events related to the Wrasse Complex FMP or the Black Seabream FMP , please contact the FMP team via email at fmp@marinemanagement.org.uk .

 Our Address